kdevoe/MobileNetV3_Breast_Cancer_Detection/README.md

 # Recommended installation

-From the root directory of the project, run the following commands in a terminal:
+Run all commands from root directory of the project in a terminal:

 1. Create a virtual environment